burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 };
 ```

-Let me first show you what your library does with that before we discuss it.
+Let me first show you what your library does with that, before we discuss it.

 ```javascript
 // somewhere in our library